Welcome to our Bespoke Psychometric Designs.

 Example Psychometric Test Projects

-Blended assessment project:
+British Airways blended assessment project:

-- Situational judgment test design;
+- Firstly our BA Situational judgment test design;

-- Numerical reasoning test design;
+- Secondly, our Numerical reasoning test design;

-- Verbal reasoning test design
+- Thirdly our Verbal reasoning test design

-- Personality questionnaire design.
+- Finally our Personality questionnaire design.

-BUPA Psychometric Test Design
+BUPA SJT Design

 - Best practice was followed throughout the design process in SJT design.